surifirstpin/biplus_documentation/version.3/Visualisation Types and Settings.md

   - **Timeseries** specify the data to be plotted as time values.
 The x-axis is labeled with appropriate time increments.

-- **Label field**  specify a dimension field to be displayed on X-axis.
+- **Label field**  specify a dimension field to be displayed on x-axis.

 - **Show Grid** enables the grid display for dimension fields on x-axis.